ballerina-platform/ballerina-lang/docs/lang-ref/statements.md

 The Return statement evaluates the expression, stops the current function, and returns the result of the expression to the caller.
 In the Composer, you can drag the Return icon ![alt-text](../images/icons/return.png "Return icon") from the tool palette to the canvas to add the statement to your program.

-The syntax of a `return` statement is as follows:
+A `return` statement is defined as follows:
 ```
 return Expression*;
 ```